ambf0632/CompoundDB4j/ChEMBL/README.md

 2. Neo4J-Community edition Application installed in your system. (refer https://neo4j.com/ if you have any queries)
 3. Install py2neo using the command (sudo pip install py2neo).

-**Step-1**: Download the Chembl_24 database and load the dump file into Mysql in your local system.
+**Step-1**: Download the Chembl_24 database and load the dump file into MySQL in your local system.

 **Step-2**: Run convertToCSV.py file in the terminal.
 You can skip the step1 by directly downloading the CSV files from [here](https://drive.google.com/open?id=1NrFi96gQ_8VB8cHya86VxAwtralAA6IN).